alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 ![Fundsmith Performance vs FTSE100, S&P500, MSCI World Index](https://github.com/alexstedman/PersonalProjects/blob/main/Fundsmith_Equity_Project/images/FS_performance.png)

 (Please note : I will use 'holdings' to describe the stock equity within the fund.
 Others may use 'stocks', 'equity', 'contents')
+The fund aims to own no more than 30 high-quality holdings, and aims to own those holdings for as long as possible to allow the company to compound in value.
 The fund does not disclose the weights of the holdings, nor a breakdown of all the holdings in the fund.
 I wanted to see if it was possible to pry open the fund and use some data science techniques to predict the weights of the holdings.
 The process was broken down in to the following steps:

 1. Scrape data from the [Fundsmith monthly factsheets](https://www.fundsmith.co.uk/fund-factsheet) (scroll the bottom of the page) to find when holdings were bought and sold.
 2. Use the [Yahoo Finance python plugin](https://pypi.org/project/yfinance/) (aka 'yfinance') to download the daily price for every holding in the fund, as well as the fund price.